AbroadBlog/abroadblog.github.io/_posts/2017-04-16-bremen-bound.md

 <p>Got off the flight, Munich was clean and easy to navigate, and their seats in their terminals didn't have armrests so sleeping wasn't terrible.
 I only got around 4 hours for the night, but it's better than what I got on the way there.
 Munich has gained a place in my heart as one of my favorite airports...maybe even my favorite.
 However, when I got up in the morning the food options were't great.</p>

 <p>Last flight was late to leave but early to arrive so I was able to catch an earlier train!
 Woo!
-I got back to Bremen and hour earlier and was able to catch up on some random things before my class.
+I got back to Bremen an hour earlier and was able to catch up on some random things before my class.
 It was a good trip and I thoroughly enjoyed experiencing a part of the Middle East.
 Here's to more trips in the area (assuming the US doesn't keep screwing things up diplomatically!).</p>

 </div>